There's no better feeling than lacing up some ice skates and gliding around with friends or competing in ice hockey or figure skating.

 Yet, there seems to be something holding even more people back and it may just be the perceived difficulty.

-Ice skating may look like this crazy feat as you see the best in the world figure skating, speed skating, or playing ice hockey.
+The form of ice skating may look like this crazy feat as you see the best in the world figure skating, speed skating, or playing ice hockey.

 It's a challenging skill to learn but trust me when I say, If you can learn to walk, you can learn to ice skate!